 St Margarets local centre is a distinct high street situated on a spur of higher ground on St Margarets Road, with its focus at the junction with Crown Road and the rail station.
 Most of the high street is designated as Crown Road Conservation Area, characterised by continuous unified shop frontages.
 Buildings date from the late 1880s and include a number of original shopfronts and good quality detail such as terracotta panels and swags.
 Building heights are typically 3 storeys.
 Characteristic features include Dutch gables and red brick.
-A variety of commercial uses and services (important shopping areas, pubs and restaurants, local businesses) give a sense of vitality and a community hub for the surrounding residential area.

-Pockets of highly consistent streets and intact boundaries give a formal, suburban quality to the streetscape in St Margaret's Estate Conservation Area.
-The area was developed as a single estate in the park of the former St Margaret's House in 1854, the layout designed along the lines of the early garden suburb with plots grouped around three private 'pleasure gardens'.
-Typical houses are detached, semi-detached or terraced 2 storey villas with intricate brick and stucco details and large and frequently decorated chimney stacks.
+A variety of commercial uses and services (important shopping areas, pubs and restaurants, local businesses) give a sense of vitality and a community hub for the surrounding residential streetscape in St Margaret's Estate Conservation Area.
+The area was developed as a single estate in the park of the former St Margaret's House in 1854, the layout plots grouped around three private 'pleasure gardens'.
+2 storey villas with intricate brick and stucco details and large and frequently decorated chimney stacks.
 Materials include gault, yellow and red brick.
-Some attractive porches and verandahs in timber and iron add moments of interest.
+Some